Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-Secondary income ended Q2 in a deficit of CZK 4.5 billion, down by CZK 1.5 billion from a year earlier.
-The decline in the deficit was due to a decrease in social benefits paid to non-residents.
+Secondary income ended Q2 in a deficit of CZK 10.4 billion (an improvement of CZK 1.3 billion on a year earlier).
+The improvement in the deficit was due mainly to an increase in the surplus on net income from the EU budget recorded in the secondary income balance.

 The capital account